CBN and THC are both commonly used for sleep, anxiety, pain, and general relaxation.

 A study of 124 people found that THC allowed patients with neuropathic pain to reduce their doses of opioids [5].

-THC increases the psychoactivity of CBN and slightly reduces the drowsiness it causes, making for a better overall experience.
+Using the two cannabinoids together may be more effective for discomfort than using either by itself.
+CBN offers stronger physical relaxation, while THC increases the psychoactivity of CBN and slightly reduces the drowsiness it causes, making for a better overall experience.

 CBN and THC create a better high

+This indicates that CBN may add to the positive aspects of the THC experience while subtracting from the negative.
 By creating a stronger high with less anxiety, CBN and THC together may render an overall more pleasurable experience for both therapeutic and recreational users.

 Side Effects of Taking CBN and THC Together